BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*By unleashing a blast of pure and brilliant light, the caster is able to drive off spirits and creatures of the undead.*

 This power targets one enemy model within range.
 This power only affects Spirit models.
 The target model automatically suffers 1 Wound, exactly as if it had been wounded in combat.
 If the target is a **Cavalry** model, the caster must choose whether the rider or the mount suffers the effects.

 **Channelled** — The target suffers D3 Wounds rather than 1.